icgrp/bert/docs/tutorials/huffman/huffman.md

 rawTextMem->encode(huffmanMem)-->resultMem
                     |->histMem

+In the design, the memories can be read and written by BERT.
+However, we have also hooked some of the memories up to the AXI bus so we can also read and write them that way to verify that things are operating correctly.

-From the software side of things, we can toggle a register bit that causes `resultsMem` to be updated with the encoding of `rawTextMem`, based on the dictionary found in `huffmanMem`.
+When the design is running, if the sotware  toggles a register bit on the AXI bus that will cause the encoder to run and the  `resultsMem` to be updated with the encoding of `rawTextMem`, based on the dictionary found in `huffmanMem`.
 Additionally, `histMem` is updated with a new histogram of `rawTextMem`.
 In order to verify that BERT is actually working, the design allows us to read `resultsMem` and `histMem` over AXI.

-During runtime, we may desire the following abilities from the PS side:
+During runtime, the software can also do the following by writing or reading the BRAMs in the hardware:
 * Setting the text that needs to be encoded
 * Providing different Huffman dictionaries for the hardware encoder as needed
-* Debugging by reading memories that wouldn't ordinarilly be exposed to AXI, like `histMem`
+* Debugging by reading memories that wouldn't ordinarilly be exposed to AXI, like `histMem`.

 This tutorial will demonstrate performing these hypothetical scenarios with the BERT API.
 Additionally, this document serves to explain how to get BERT working with any hardware design.
-Every step is covered from start to finish, with links to documents providing further nuance.
+Every step is covered from start to finish, with links to documents providing further information.

 Finally, this tutorial is written with the Eclipse-based Xilinx SDK in mind.
 The [Xilinx article on migrating to Vitis](https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/migratingtovitis.html) may help in adapting these instructions for newer versions of the Xilinx tools.

 ## Steps At-A-Glance
 Using BERT is a 4-step process.